-Our environment is designed to capture a child’s wonder and imagination, but our curriculum is designed to give them an award-winning learning experience.
+Our environment is designed to capture a child’s wonder and imagination, but our mathematics and reading curriculum is designed to give them an award-winning learning experience.

 Saxon curriculum is designed to teach students incrementally, building upon prior information as opposed to all information being “new.”
 Saxon curriculum includes regular review of curriculum and intentionally connects new curriculum to previously learned material.
 This creates stronger connections between new material and old material, maximizing long-term retention and application:

 Kids Village pairs this teaching method with our hands-on, experiential 5 senses learning.
-This award-winning curriculum approaches each subject with all 5 senses.
-For instance, when children read the story of the Little Red Hen, they are given the opportunity to experience what the Red Hen experienced by feeling the golden wheat, grinding it into flour, and using their flour to make delicious homemade bread they can share with their families.
+Kids Village has been awarded over a dozen awards for our approach.
+5 senses learning, as the name suggests, means we approach each subject with all 5 senses.
+For instance, when children read the story of the Little Red Hen, they are given the opportunity to experience what the Red Hen experienced by feeling the golden wheat, grinding it into flour, and using their flour to make delicious smelling–and tasting–homemade bread they can share with their families.